Under 16 Education travel policy

 When deciding on whether we consider there to be a “special transport need”, we will consider supporting information from educational settings and professional medical evidence and opinions (not parental views) along with any information gathered as part of the EHCP assessment process.
 We may ask parents to provide further medical professional supporting information to help us make our decision.

-If eligible, a personal travel budget may be offered at 60p per mile for four journeys (two return journeys) per day, paid monthly in advance.
+If eligible, a personal travel budget may be offered at 60p per mile for four journeys (two return journeys) per day, usually paid monthly in advance.
 The number of miles paid will be calculated to 2 decimal places using the shortest driving route (avoiding toll roads) in Google Maps at the time of day the morning journey would be made.
 In exceptional circumstances, for pupils with particularly specialist individual transport needs, we may offer a bespoke budget based on those needs.
 Those needs must be demonstrated by providing professional supporting information from a school, hospital, consultant, or specialist support service which includes their professional opinion of the child’s needs and how they affect the type of transport required.

 In all cases, payments may be reduced or reclaimed based on a pupil's school attendance.
 Please note: if there are two or more children from the same address attending the same school or same site where we have agreed to a mileage allowance or personal travel budget, we will usually only pay one allowance as we would expect the children to travel together.